rogino/COSCNotes/COSC264/Test Notes.md

 - Destination host unreachable: directly-attached network, ARP fails
 - Destination port not reachable: TCP/UDP packet, port not bound
 - No response: if routing table of receiver empty

+ASes:

+- Stub: leaf node connected to single AS
+- Multihomed: connected to multiple ASes
+- Transit: multihomed but traffic can path through